 Part and Parcel

-- When facing Terran or Protoss, you will find a number of undefended Parcels in the western area.
+- When facing Terran or Protoss, you will find a number of undefended Parts in the western area.
 You can build a Marine or two with your first Barracks and get a bunch of free Parts while you work on your infrastructure.
 Against Zerg, this is not possible due to the Defense Bots that defend this area.
+There are also a number of Parts around the map that can be easily accessed by air units (particularly Dusk Wings) for easy pickup without having to go through the defenses that guard them with your main force; this is useful for mutations that hinder your ability to push.

 - The Dusk Wings can clear out some enemy forces between the main and expansion, as well as much of the expansion itself.
 You may need a final cleanup crew for the upper expansion, though.